helgoboss/helgobox/doc/user-guide.md

     - If the project is stopped, the editor cursor immediately jumps to the start position of the given region.
     - If the project is playing, playback will continue with the given region as soon as the currently playing region (or measure if not within a region) has finished playing.
 This is called "smooth seek".
+    - **Attention:** This currently doesn't work if the project containing ReaLearn is not the active project tab.
 - Markers
     - If the project is stopped, the editor cursor immediately jumps to the given marker.
     - If the project is playing, playback will immediately be continued at the given marker.